 |Years covered||Since 2001||Since 2004||Since 2004|

 The major criticism of the TOIBE index is that it is actually way behind of what’s actually going on in the programming community.
-For example, the authors of the PYPL Index describe the TOIBE index as a lagging indicator.
+For example, the authors of PYPL describe the TOIBE index as lagging indicator.
 Another problem is the availability of the TOIBE dataset.
-Its fairly safe to say that almost no one is willing to pay 5.000$ to be able to see how the ranking is actually build.
+It’s fairly safe to assume that almost no one is willing to pay 5.000$ to be able to see how the ranking is actually build.
 This makes the index intransparent and hard to reproduce.
 Even if one were to buy the dataset it’s still a mystery why and how TOIBE choose different percentage weights for different data sources resulting in a arbitrary metric, where the ranking can be adjusted just by playing around with the parameters.
 Because of this we can conclude that the TOIBE Index is a slow and subjective indicator, which is in many cases the opposite of what you want.
-Lets see if RedMonk can do any better.
+Let’s see if RedMonk can do any better.